conradhaupt/Masters_Software/README.md

 environment is described in `environment.txt`, generated using the script provided at [https://github.com/SC-Tech-Program/Author-Kit](https://github.com/SC-Tech-Program/Author-Kit).

+### Raw Results

+The results from this research are given in the `results` subdirectory.
+They are organised into the two datasets: HDF5 SKA and SRTM30.
+The CSVs store the following
+information:

+- File-sizes for uncompressed and compressed files in bytes.
+- File statistics as retrieved using `tools/sfcc_stats.py`.
+- File block-entropies as retrieved using `tools/sfcc_block_entropy.py`.
+  - These files are compressed using GZIP as they are quite large uncompressed.
+- Geographical Extents for each file [Only for the SRTM30 dataset].

 ## License

 See the LICENSE file for the program's licensing.
 Dependencies are under their own licenses, listed in LICENSE.
 Some source-files have their own license listed in the header.
 Source-files under their own license are listed in `LICENSE`.